faeze-el/LibraryAPI/README.md

-LibraryProject
-classes: User(Interface), Reader: User, Librarian:User, Book1 , LibraryCore

-Book1 properties: name, id, available

-Reader propertiess: name, id , pass

-Requests propertiess: userid, bookid, issuDate , returnDate , approved
+# project Overview
+The Library System is a Java application that fasilate users to manage book reservations.
+The system supports different roles, including User, Librarian, and Admin.
+Each role has specific functionalities.

-Admin jobs:
+## Admin jobs:

-view list of books
+- view list of books
-add a book to a books table
+- add a book to books table
-delete a book from books table
+- delete a book from books table

-Librarian jobs:
+## Librarian jobs:

-view list of requests
+- view list of requests
-can approve or reject the request reader jobs:
+- can approve or reject the request

+## Reader jobs:
-view table of books
+- view table of books
-Book reservation request
+- Book reservation request
-view reserved books status
+- view reserved books status

+## Book properties:
+ - name
+ - id
+ - status

+## User propertiess:
+- name
+- id
+- pass

+## Requests propertiess:
+- userid
+- bookid
+- issueDate
+- returnDate
+- status